Manuscript Preparation Guidelines

 MANUSCRIPT SUBMISSION CHECKLIST, August 2014

-Please note the following in preparing the manuscript:
+Please note the following in preparing the manuscript (and refer to the templates posted online for details):

 Use sentence case for the title; capitalize only the first word and scientific or proper names.
-Order and Family of key organisms should be included in title, but omit authority for scientific names in the title.
-Either the scientific name or the Entomological Society of America approved common name is often included in the title, but do not use both in the title.
-Beneath the title and authors, indicate the email address of the corresponding author, preceded by “*Corresponding author:”.
+Include order and family of key organisms but omit authority for scientific names in the title.
+Use either the scientific name or the common name approved by the Entomological Society of America (but not both) in the title.
+Beneath the title, list the authors’ names, then the authors’ affiliations (addresses) with numbered footnotes, and finally indicate the e-mail address of the corresponding author, preceded by “*Corresponding author; e-mail:”

-ABSTRACT: Submit an abstract in English and resumen in Spanish (preferred), or Portuguese.
-The Editor will obtain a translation if the author cannot; simply insert “Resumen” after the abstract.
-Include the complete scientific name, including the systematic authority, of all pertinent organisms.
+ABSTRACT: Submit an abstract in English and a resumen in Spanish (preferred) or resumo in Portuguese.
+The editor will obtain a translation if the author cannot; simply insert “Resumen” after the abstract.
+Include the complete scientific name with the systematic authority, order, and family of all pertinent organisms.
 Spell out the complete name of scientific authorities except for Linnaeus and Fabricius, which can be abbreviated as L. and F., respectively.
 Left-justify “Abstract” and do not indent the first line.

-KEY WORDS: Place 4-6 key words below the Abstract.
-Do not use the same words that occur in the title.
+KEY WORDS: Place 4-6 key words below the abstract, separated by semicolons.
+Do not use the same words that appear in the title.

-TEXT: Follow a general format of introduction (no heading is needed), Material and Methods, Results, Discussion.
+TEXT: Follow a general format of introduction (no heading), Materials and Methods, Results, Discussion, and Acknowledgments.
 Left-justify these section headings.
 Indent the first line of each paragraph in the text.
 Include the systematic authority at first mention of each scientific name, but not afterwards.
 Use metric measurements; express quantities as Arabic numerals except as the first word of a sentence or to avoid ambiguity.
-Manuscripts in systematics must have an introduction.
-Taxonomic keys should use the format of vol. 72(2) (1989).
-Descriptions of new taxa should contain information that will distinguish them from other related taxa including appropriate amendment of existing keys.
-Formal descriptions of taxa may be telegraphic; use of gender symbols is acceptable except for headings.
-Abbreviate collection dates with Roman numerals for days and years: 30-IV-1989.

-HEADINGS: Within the Material and Methods, Results, and sometimes Discussion sections, it sometimes is desirable to have subsections.
-Normally, there are 4 section-heading formats in Florida Entomologist:
+HEADINGS: Within the Material and Methods, Results, and sometimes Discussion sections, it may be desirable to have subsections.
+Normally, there are 4 section-heading formats in the Florida Entomologist:

-3. Third level headings have the first letter of major words capitalized and left-justified (e.g., Spring Sampling Period for Immatures).
+3. Third-level headings have the first letter of major words capitalized and are left-justified (e.g., Spring Sampling Period for Immatures).
 Do not capitalize first letter of an article, conjunction, preposition, or pronoun.

-4. Fourth level headings are indented and italicized, and followed immediately by the text.
+4. Fourth-level headings are indented and italicized, and followed immediately by the text (e.g., Behavior.).

 ACKNOWLEDGMENTS: Place disclaimers, journal series numbers, funding sources, address changes other than correspondent, etc. here.
 Left-justify Acknowledgments.

 Table 1.
-The table caption should fully describe the table.
+The table title should fully describe the table.
 It is left-justified.

-SCIENTIFIC NOTES: Short contributions with a maximum text length of 1000 words.
-More than 2 figures and/or tables are discouraged.
-Submit a title page and text in logical scientific order without any headings except, “Summary” and “References Cited.”
-Summary should be 1 to 3 sentences in length, “abstract-like” and located at end of text.
+SCIENTIFIC NOTES: Short contributions with a maximum text length of 1,500 words.
+Only 2 figures or tables or one of each are allowed.
+Submit a title page and text in logical scientific order without any headings except “Summary,” “Resumen,” and “References Cited.”
+The summary should be 1 to 3 sentences, abstract-like, and located at the end of the text.

-CHARGES: US$93.00 per printed page; this fee includes unrestricted electronic Web access.
+CHARGES: US$93 per printed page (plus sales tax for Florida residents); this fee includes unrestricted electronic Web access.
 Reprints and color images are available; order forms with the current price schedule are sent with proofs.

 INFOLINKS: For US$45, a hyperlink will be inserted in the online table of contents that accesses the author’s article (for more information, see http://www.flaentsoc.org/infolink.htm).
 This allows electronic posting of supplemental material and color images at low cost.

-COLOR PUBLICATION: Authors may elect to (1) have printed color images at a cost of $260 per page, which also includes color in the electronic version, (2) have the back and white images of the printed document replaced by color for $50 per image, or (3) add any number of electronic color images and supplemental material via the infolink process for a total of $45.
+COLOR PUBLICATION: Authors may elect to (1) have printed color images at a cost of US$260 per page, which includes color in the electronic version; (2) have the black-and-white images of the printed document replaced by color for US$60 per image in the electronic version; or (3) add any number of electronic color images and other supplemental materials in a supplementary document via the infolink process for a total of US$45.

-LISTING NAMES FOR AUTHOR INDEX: To avoid confusion in preparation on the index, the corresponding author of each manuscript is requested to provide a separate listing of the names of all co-authors with each surname (family name) first, followed by all other names or initials in the desired order.
+LISTING NAMES FOR AUTHOR INDEX: To avoid confusion in preparation of the index, the corresponding author of each manuscript is responsible for providing a separate listing of the names of all co-authors with each surname (family name) first, followed by all other names or initials in the desired order.

 are here > home